 ACL Injury Specialist Questions and Answers

 ACL injury is a sprain or a tear that can be painful.
 The Orthopedic Group is here to help treat your ACL injury.
 Please call us for more information or schedule an appointment online.
-We have 3 convenient locations to serve you in Leesburg VA, Lansdowne VA, Stonesprings VA, and Surrounding Areas!
+We have convenient locations to serve you in Leesburg VA, Lansdowne VA, and Stone Springs VA!

 What is an ACL injury?